anand2312/pywebdav/README_TURNIN.md

 # Installation
 Requirements: Python >= 3.8

-1) Clone/unzip this repository.
+All the commands must be run in the same directory as this file.

-2) Create a virtual environment and activate it
+1) Create a virtual environment and activate it
 ```
 python3 -m virtualenv venv
 ```